Report from the WORLD

 economic development.
 While James Baker has insisted since

-the end of the 1980s that Argentina has to pay its debt contracted
+the end of the 1980s that Argentina has to pay its debt

-a dictatorship.
+under a dictatorship.
 Not only is this double-standard unacceptable,

 it also shows that the system of the debt is a key for economic